headslive/web/index.md

 You can also use our
 [mailing list](https://mailinglists.dyne.org/cgi-bin/mailman/listinfo/heads)
-for anything you wish to report or ask.
+for anything you wish to report, discuss, or ask.

 If you have found bugs, or want to request features in heads, please use the [heads bugtracker](https://github.com/headslive/bugtracker) and